hgrecco/pint/docs/tutorial.rst

    >>> speed = 23 * ureg.snail_speed
    Traceback (most recent call last):
    ...
-   pint.errors.UndefinedUnitError: 'snail_speed' is not defined in the unit registry
+   UndefinedUnitError: 'snail_speed' is not defined in the unit registry

 You can add your own units to the registry or build your own list.
 More info on that :ref:`defining`